gizemerdincc-dotcom/zero-inflated-demand-forecasting/README.md

 - Lightweight and interpretable structure
 - Designed for operational forecasting scenarios

-# zero-inflated-demand-forecasting
-Neural forecasting framework for sparse and zero-inflated demand prediction

 This project presents a simplified forecasting framework for sparse and zero-inflated demand data.

 The approach combines: